 While the committee has no authority over operations at InterVac, the University of Saskatchewan has given the committee a mandate to keep informed of InterVac activities that might be of public interest and to report them as appropriate.

 The committee meets regularly to be briefed on the work at InterVac.
 This past year we received reports on three issues, two of which were minor.
 The most significant issue was a torn glove in a level 3 lab (no pathogen was involved and no symptoms developed).
 All incidents were managed to the satisfaction of the committee and there was no risk to the public.

 The committee keeps informed on issues relating to infectious diseases, particularly as they apply to VIDO-InterVac.
 This year members shared articles on infectious diseases and pandemic preparedness.
 In addition, the committee received presentations on VIDO-InterVac’s new manufacturing facility and toured the Command No. 9 bus—Saskatoon Emergency Measures Organization’s mobile command vehicle.

-To help create and maintain an atmosphere of public trust and confidence, the Community Liaison Committee holds a public meeting every other year to demonstrate transparency.
-The next meeting is scheduled for September 2018.
+To better serve the community the committee updated its website (intervacclc.ca) this year.
+The Community Liaison Committee also holds its public meeting every other year.
+The next meeting is scheduled for September 2020.